 “[on Wise Blood] somber and atmospheric, veering from unsettlingly clamorous to eerily serene.
 Though there are comic moments in the show, laughter dies quickly and may be replaced by tears; in its total effect, the piece is almost an American requiem.”

-A native of Brooklyn, New York, Anthony Gatto (b.
-1962) has developed a diverse body of works often adapting literary and visual art for opera, film, theater, dance, and concert halls.
-He wrote the music and libretto for the opera Wise Blood, adapting the novel by Flannery O'Connor.
-Commissioned by the Walker Art Center, the opera presents the shattered war veteran Hazel Motes preaching the Church Without Christ from the hood of his car.
-The immersive Minneapolis premiere production featured singers accompanied by a 13-piece second-line brass band, with audiences moving through a huge factory space designed with installations by Chris Larson depicting scenes in the novel.
-Wise Blood's two week, sold-out run was celebrated in several reviews.
+Brooklyn, New York native Anthony Gatto has developed a diverse body of music, often informed by literary and visual arts, exploring narrative modes and structures for opera, film, theater, and the concert hall.
+His cross-media works include the music and libretto for Wise Blood, after the novel Flannery O'Connor.
+Commissioned and produced by the Walker Art Center and The Soap Factory Exhibition Space, Wise Blood presents the shattered war veteran Hazel Motes preaching the Church Without Christ from the hood of his car.
+The immersive production featured second-line brass bands and singers moving through audiences, congregated in installations by Chris Larson referencing locations in the novel.
+Also commissioned by the Walker Art Center, The Making of Americans, based on the novel by Gertrude Stein, presents her spectacular, universalist language through personae that sketch three generations of American families.

-Since completing a doctorate in music composition at the Yale School of Music, his work has been performed widely in the U.S., Europe, South America, and Singapore.
-His work has been supported with awards and fellowships from the Fulbright Scholar Program (Berlin, Germany), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers; residency fellowships at Yaddo, The Millay Colony for the Arts, Aaron Copland House, Virginia Center for the Creative Arts, and the Willapa Bay Artist-in-Residence program.
+Anthony has received fellowships and awards from the Fulbright Foreign Scholar Program (Berlin, Germany), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, ASCAP Grant to Young Composers; and several residency fellowships at Yaddo, The Millay Colony for the Arts, Aaron Copland House, Virginia Center for the Creative Arts, and the Willapa Bay Artist-in-Residence program.
 He is an Associate Professor of Music at City University of New York.